bjorns/mock-idp/README.md

 ### Service providers

-For each service provider (client) that uses the idp an entry in the service providers session is needed.
-It has two values
+For each service provider (client) that uses the identity provider, an entry in the service providers section of the config is needed.
+It has two values:

     service_providers:
       - name: "local:aem:author"
         response_url: "http://localhost:14502/saml_login"

-* **name** is the service provider entity id that the service provider sends which each request.
+* **name** is the service provider entity id that the service provider sends with each request.
 * **response_url** is the public url of the service provider.
-The client web browser will make access this so if you are running the service inside a virtual machine the address only needs to be accessible to the browser.
+Once login has been completed, the browser will be redirected to this url.

 #### Certificate keys

-To generate a service provider Certificate
+To generate a service provider Certificate, run the following commands:

-    $ openssl genrsa -out saml.pem 2048 # Generate private key
+    $ openssl genrsa -out saml.pem 2048
     $ openssl req -new -key saml.pem -out saml.csr
     $ openssl x509 -req -days 365 -in saml.csr -signkey saml.pem -out saml.crt

+This will produce three files:

+* _saml.pem_ - The private key
+* _saml.csr_ - The certificate signing request
+* _saml.crt_ - The final certificate

+TODO - Add info on how to install/use these certificates.

 ### Users